Consensys/doc.goquorum/docs/concepts/gas-enabled-network.md

 ## Using gas in GoQuorum

-### Enabling gas price
+## Enabling gas price

-To enable gas price in GoQuorum, set `enableGasPriceBlock` in the GoQuorum [genesis file](../configure-and-manage/configure/genesis-file/genesis-options.md) `config` object to a future block, when the entire network is ready to transact with gas price enabled transactions.
+To enable gas price in GoQuorum, set `enableGasPriceBlock` in the GoQuorum [genesis file](../configure-and-manage/configure/genesis-file/genesis-options.md) `config` object to a future block, when the entire network is ready to transact with gas-enabled transactions.
 All GoQuorum nodes in the network must be initialized with the same `enableGasPriceBlock` value.

 !!! note